QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 <div class="row row-cols-md-2"><div>

-**Glob-patterns** allow us to define a set of filenames using **wildcards** (`motifs`).
+A **glob-pattern** is an expression using **wildcards** (`motifs`), that when evaluated by the shell, will be replaced with a list of files.

 For instance, `*.h` will be replaced with every file -- and directory --, ending with `.h`.
 They are mostly used on commands taking many filenames, in which you don't want to manually have to write all of them 😎.

 <table class="table table-bordered table-striped border-dark">
 <thead>